A Mighty Girl's top picks of books for children and teens about girls' summertime adventures, growth, and discovery!

 Judy Moody is expecting a BOR-ing summer: her parents are heading to California and leaving her and her brother Stink with Aunt Awful (oops...
 Opal) and her best friends are going away too!
 But it turns out that Aunt Opal is remarkably supportive of the kids' ideas, including Stink's plans to hunt for Bigfoot and Judy's big idea: a dare race, in which every dare completed earns points!
 Except that Judy's RARE dares don't quite work out...
 The tenth book in this popular early chapter book series captures a summer that both doesn't meet expectations — and also wildly exceeds them!

 Olive is sure this will be the best summer ever — she and her friend Willow are heading to camp together!
 But while Olive makes friends fast, Willow struggles, and latches onto Olive for companionship.
 It's not long before Olive is fed up and they have a full-on fight.
 Summer camp was definitely not supposed to be the end of their friendship!
 Fortunately, a little time apart gives them the chance to find their own way — and their way back together.
 Tween readers will sympathize with both Olive and Willow during this graphic novel sequel to Click that celebrates how summer adventures can help you discover new strength.
-Olive's story continues in Act.
+Olive's story continues in Act and Clash.

 When 9-year-old Ruby’s grandmother Miss Eula goes to visit a new grandchild thousands of miles away, Ruby wonders how she will manage a summer without her.
 The summer ends up being a busy one: Ruby makes new friends, helps with a school play, and finally wrestles with her grief over her grandfather’s death.
 All the while, letters between Ruby and her grandmother fly back and forth, keeping them close until they’re finally reunited.
 This timeless story about the bond between grandparent and grandchild recognizes the "small" day to day events that make up the emotional landscape of a child.